anki-code/xonsh-operators-proposal/README.rst

     * - 2023-01-25
       - Concept
       - No page
-      - Use back quotes without modi for glob instead of regex.
+      - Use back quotes for glob instead of regex.
     * - 2020-10-30
       - Ready to review
       - `XEP-2 <XEP-2.rst>`_